 Japanese Yen News Articles

-- Yen marks third consecutive day of gains against dollar, shared currency (12/5/2013) - The Japanese yen climbed on Thursday against the world's reserve currency and the common currency of the European Union, marking a third-straight day of gains against both rivals, according to Bloomberg.
+- Yen falls against dollar, euro as Russia, Ukraine cut tension (3/5/2014) - The Japanese yen dipped on Wednesday against the world's reserve currency and the common currency of the European Union amid a détente between Russia and Ukraine, according to Reuters.

 Japanese Yen Blog Posts